cameronking4/Black-Doctors-Directory/README.md

-# ListingApp
+# Black MD Cares

-React Native App
+React Native App: How to run react native app.
+You must have node.js and depencies installed & use following command tools

 1. npm install -g react-native-cli
 2. npm install